-For example, In an organization, the users are connected to the VLAN and it helps to separate the traffic within the connected network.
-It helps users by segregating the low traffic based on priority so that it won’t affect the network functionalities directly.
+For example, In an organization, the users are connected to the VLAN, and it helps to separate the traffic within the connected network.
+It helps users by segregating the low traffic based on priority to directly affect the network functionalities.

-VLANs is used by many hosting services, and it helps to separate the customers from private zones from each other and allows each customer servers to group together to single network segment by identifying and connecting to locality being anywhere in their data center.
+Many hosting services use VLANs, and it helps to separate the customers from private zones from each other and allows each customer servers to group together to a single network segment by identifying and connecting to locality being anywhere in their data center.
 A switch can define one or more virtual bridges.
 So each bridge in the switch refers to the new broadcast domain (i.e. VLAN).

 Either within the switch or between two switches, one VLAN cannot allow the traffic to another VLAN.
 To overcome this problem, routers or Layer 3 switches (i.e. Gigabit Ethernet switch & 10GbE switch) is used to interconnect the two different VLANs.

 VLAN can be defined, and working differs on different types and methodologies.
 VLAN is defined with two other types: